- No products in the cart.

 The “A” in AED stands for “Automated”, which means that the device automatically performs its operation, with a user only following the instructions provided by the AED.
-AEDs approved for use in Canada all talk to the user once they are turned on (some AEDs also provide video instruction to a user on a video screen on the front of the AED).
+AEDs licensed for use in Canada all talk to the user once they are turned on (some AEDs also provide video instruction to a user on a video screen on the front of the AED).
 The AED will automatically move to the next step in its operation as a user performs the AED’s instructions.

 The “E” in AED stands for “External”.
 All AEDs are connected to the skin of a person’s body by stick-on electrode pads.
 This means that a user only has to follow the instructions of the AED to stick the electrode pads onto the body of the patient.
 Once the pads are “stuck-on” the patient, the AED senses this and will advance to the next step in its operation.

 While all AEDs are defibrillators, not all defibrillators are AEDs.
 Defibrillator usually refers to a device used in a hospital or by Advance Life Support Responders.
 These defibrillators do not normally work in an automatic or automated way.
 The highly trained users of defibrillators actually perform the heart rhythm analysis and make decisions about the patient’s treatment.